 - 2 Cans of Beans (Red Kidney Beans, Butter Beans, Mixed Bean Salad, Cannellini Beans, Haricot Beans, Black Eye Beans etc.)

 - 1 Cube Dark Chocolate (Optional) 70%+ Cocoa

-1. Rehydrate the organic soya mince in boiling water (with a pinch of salt) for ten minutes.
+1. Rehydrate 100g organic soya mince in boiling water – with a pinch of salt – for ten minutes.

-2. Dice the onion and red pepper and cook on a medium heat in one tablespoon of extra virgin olive oil.
+2. Dice one large onion and one red pepper and cook on a medium heat in 1 tbsp extra virgin olive oil.
 I’d recommend a large saucepan as you’ll be adding all of the other ingredients in to this one.

 3. Peel and finely chop two cloves of garlic.